Tugtupite Value, Price, and Jewelry Information

-Gem collectors prize tugtupite for its rich colors and intense reaction to ultraviolet light.
+Gem collectors prize tugtupite, the "Reindeer Stone," for its rich colors and intense reaction to ultraviolet light.
 Sporadically used in jewelry, clean, faceted tugtupites are great rarities.

 You may find this mineral referred to as "Reindeer Stone," after the type locality.
 Tugtup means "reindeer" in the Greenlandic Inuit language.
 (Perhaps the gem's similarity to a certain famous reindeer's nose has also reinforced that moniker).